 - On the Crypto front, if you are keen, we recommend you trade on regulated Exchanges.
 If you are not sure which one, pls reach out to our WPs

-- In the private markets, governments round the world have pumped in more than USD 20 bil into Quantum Computing and AI.
+- In the private markets, governments round the world have pumped in more than USD 20 bil into AI and in other new technologies such as Quantum Computing.
 Our lives and livelihoods will change.
 Tech firms are moving into this aggressively.